Lovelacegames/lovelaceverse/README.md

 ## Game Overview

-The Cyberpunk MMORPG is a pixel art idle RPG game where players collect characters through a gacha system, battle monsters in various dungeons, collect resources, and upgrade their characters.
+The LovelaceVerse MMORPG is a pixel art idle RPG game where players collect characters through a gacha system, battle monsters in various dungeons, collect resources, and upgrade their characters.
 The game features multiple dungeons with different difficulties, monster types, and reward structures.

 ## Currency Configuration